TempGenomics-RCN/website/website_instructions.md

 ### Theme

 Customization starts with choosing a Jekyll theme.
-Currently, we are using the `Leap Day` [theme](https://github.com/pages-themes/leap-day) which has a simple layout with all the information contained in a single page with a link menu in the left side thats take you to desired heading.
+Currently, we are using the `Leap Day` [theme](https://github.com/pages-themes/leap-day) which has a simple layout with all the information contained in a single page with a link menu on the left side that takes you to desired heading.
 The best part of this theme is that you only have to modify a single markdown file to update your website.
-Other themes have separate files for pages and different layouts - [change theme](https://docs.github.com/en/github/working-with-github-pages/adding-a-theme-to-your-github-pages-site-with-the-theme-chooser).
+Other themes have different layouts - [change theme](https://docs.github.com/en/github/working-with-github-pages/adding-a-theme-to-your-github-pages-site-with-the-theme-chooser).

 ### Modifying the website